dy-lin/dy-lin/README.md

 # Diana Lin, MSc
 My name is Diana Lin, and I’m a research programmer and data scientist at the Genome Sciences Centre at BC Cancer in the Dr. Aly Karsan Lab.
 Currently, I am developing bioinformatics pipelines for next-generation sequencing data.

-I graduateed from the Bioinformatics Graduate program at the University of British Columbia (UBC) in Vancouver, BC.
+I graduated from the Bioinformatics Graduate program at the University of British Columbia (UBC) in Vancouver, BC.
 In October 2021, I finished my Master of Science in Bioinformatics.
 In 2018, I completed my Bachelor of Science in Physiology at McGill University.
 In between, I held an 8-month internship at the Bioinformatics Technology Lab.

 <!--Following my undergrate studies, I completed an 8-month internship at the [Bioinformatics Technology Lab (BTL)](http://www.birollab.ca), located in [Canada's Michael Smith Genome Sciences Centre](http://www.bcgsc.ca).-->